 - Students can have more than one job as long as the weekly hour limits are not exceeded.

 Note: International students are not eligible for Federal or State Work Study Programs.

 On-Campus Employment Resources

 Need help with your resume, cover letter, or interview skills?
-Check out the Career Connections website or visit them in Ramstad Hall 112 to prepare for the job search.
+Check out the Career Services website or visit Alumni & Student Connections in the Nesvig Alumni Center to prepare for the job search.

 Need help finding a job?
 Visit Student Employment’s website to research on-campus job listings.
 You can also inquire directly to academic departments or other offices on campus for possible job openings.

 Need a Social Security Number?
 After you’ve received a job offer, you can start the Social Security Number (SSN) application process by filling out the SSN Support Letter Request form.